The right level of support from a fully trained carer

 Nursing-led tracheostomy care from Helping Hands is designed to enable individuals who have undergone the procedure to manage their tracheostomies at home.
 We understand that it can take time to adapt to a tracheostomy tube, and that eating, talking, exercising, and keeping the tube clean and free of blockages can all be difficult at first.

-Our nursing led management is provided by a local clinical nurse manager who has the expertise and knowledge to liaise with fellow professionals and provide the higher level of support, management skill and clinical intervention.
+Our nursing led management is provided by a local clinical nurse trainer who has the expertise and knowledge to liaise with fellow professionals and provide the higher level of support, management skill and clinical intervention.

 Airway management and tracheostomy care